Ed Edmondson (politician): U.S. House of Representatives

 Edmondson served in the U.S. House of Representatives from 1953 to 1973, representing the state's 2nd congressional district.
 Edmondson did not sign the 1956 Southern Manifesto.
 He voted in favor of the Civil Rights Acts of 1957, 1960, 1964, and 1968.
 Additionally, he voted in favor of the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
+For the most part, Edmondson had a liberal voting record.

 He sponsored a bill which authorized the return of the building which housed the Five Civilized Tribes Museum to the city government of Muskogee, Oklahoma.

 U.S. Senate elections

 In the 1972 election, he was a candidate for the U.S. Senate, but narrowly lost the general election to former Oklahoma Governor Dewey F. Bartlett.

 In the 1974 election, he ran for the state's other U.S. Senate seat, losing to incumbent Henry Bellmon by less than 1 percent of the vote.

 In the 1978 election, he made a surprise late entry in the U.S. Senate race, losing the Democratic primary runoff to popular Governor David Boren by a wide margin.